 In 1980, Han Holzer, the famous pioneer paranormal researcher, and his team conducted an investigation using EVPs (electric voice phenomena) at the Point Lookout Lighthouse.
 They recorded 24 different sounds and voices in and around the lighthouse.

 Another group held a séance and conjured up the spectral image of a Confederate soldier.

 In the 1970s, Gerald Sword reported seeing the movement of strange lights inside the house.
 He heard the murmur of voices, the sounds of doors being opened and closed, and footsteps in the hall—all while he was alone in the haunted building.

 Point Lookout Lighthouse is also known for strange and unpleasant odors emanating from several areas of the house, as well as for cold spots.
 People claim to hear the ghostly sound of moaning as well as the sound of men (or a man) snoring.

-Ann Davis, One of the Ghosts of the Point Lookout Lighthouse
+Ann Davis: A Ghost of the Point Lookout Lighthouse

 Ann Davis, the wife of the first lighthouse keeper maintained the Point Lookout Lighthouse for many years after her husband's death.
 In a famous photograph, the ghost of Ann Davis appears at the top of a stairway in a long blue skirt and white blouse.
 She stayed on at the lighthouse until her death when she was found laying in the lantern room, having died while performing her routine tasks.